Twitter Chat on #Untokening of Mobility Advocacy Explores Costs of Tokenization

 — Tamika Butler (@TamikaButler) October 3, 2017

-Anyone that listened to the “Walking Towards Justice” webinar from last week, in which Tamika, Sonia Jimenez, Charles Brown, and myself questioned The Color of Law author Richard Rothstein regarding his thoughts on white privilege, knows that Tamika is not in any danger of pivoting away from uncomfortable topics.
+Anyone that listened to the “Walking Towards Justice” webinar from last week in which Tamika, Sonia Jimenez, Charles Brown, and myself questioned The Color of Law author Richard Rothstein regarding his thoughts on white privilege knows that Tamika is not in any danger of pivoting away from uncomfortable topics.

 But staying cognizant of the extent to which you are tokenized means constantly having to question yourself, your relationships, and whether you’ve gotten too comfortable.
 It’s not a fun place to be by any means.